Decoherence as an inherent characteristic of quantum mechanics: Double-slit experiment

 \section{Double-slit experiment}

-In this section, we examine the double-slit experiment, where electrons are emitted at certain intervals.
-The electrons travel along the $x$ axis and through a double-slit in the $x=0$ plane, and finally arrive somewhere on the screen in the $x=L$ plane.
+In this section, we examine the double-slit experiment, where electrons are emitted at certain intervals (Fig. 3).
+The electrons travel along the $x$ axis and through a double slit in the $x=0$ plane, and finally they arrive somewhere on the screen in the $x=L$ plane.
 Each slit is separated in the $y$ direction, and the two slits are positioned at $z=z_1$ and $z=z_2$.
 We define the eigenstate $|z\rangle$ of the $z$ coordinate operator $\hat z$ as